eksctl-io/eksctl/site/content/usage/15-eks-managed-nodes.md

 ## EKS Managed Nodegroups

-[Amazon EKS managed nodegroups](eks-user-guide) is a feature that automates the provisioning and lifecycle management of nodes (EC2 instances) for Amazon EKS Kubernetes clusters.
+[Amazon EKS managed nodegroups][eks-user-guide] is a feature that automates the provisioning and lifecycle management of nodes (EC2 instances) for Amazon EKS Kubernetes clusters.
 Customers can provision optimized groups of nodes for their clusters and EKS will keep their nodes up to date with the latest Kubernetes and host OS versions.

 An EKS managed node group is an autoscaling group and associated EC2 instances that are managed by AWS for an Amazon EKS cluster.
 Each node group uses the Amazon EKS-optimized Amazon Linux 2 AMI.
 Amazon EKS makes it easy to apply bug fixes and security patches to nodes, as well as update them to the latest Kubernetes versions.
 Each node group launches an autoscaling group for your cluster, which can span multiple AWS VPC availability zones and subnets for high-availability.